Get your card

 RIZpoints Program

-Rizon has launched its RIZpoints rewards program with the following features:
+Rizon Card has launched its RIZpoints rewards program with the following features:

-- Up to 5% cashback on transactions through the RIZpoints system
+- 5% back on every eligible purchase through the RIZpoints system

 - No staking requirements to access rewards (unlike many competitor crypto cards)